drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 gcloud spanner instances delete test-spanner-instance --quiet
 ```

 __Note:__ The `--quiet` parameter runs the command without prompting the user.
 This could have been added to the prior command as well.
-This is usefull if you are writing an automated pipeline, and there would be no user to ask.
+This is usefull if you are writing an automated pipeline and there would be no user to ask.

-15. In the console, verify that the instance was deleted.
+15. In the Console, verify that the instance was deleted.

 ## Task 2.
 Automate Spanner infrastructure using Terraform

-1. Create a folder for your Terraform files, and change to it using the following commands.
+1. Create a folder for your Terraform files and change to it using the following commands.

 ```
 mkdir terraform-spanner
 cd terraform-spanner
 ```

-2. You will need a number of files for the Terraform module.
-Run the following command to just create the empty files.
+2. You need a number of files for the Terraform module.
+Run the following command to create the empty files.

 ```
 touch main.tf provider.tf terraform.tfvars variables.tf
 ```

 3. Click the __Open Editor__ button to open the code editor.
 From the Explorer pane on the left, find the `terraform-spanner` folder you just created and expand it.
-Select the `provider.tf` file to open it in the editor, and add the following code to it.
+Select the `provider.tf` file to open it in the editor and add the following code to it.

 ```
 terraform {